 The team behind COSMOS, Australia’s #1 science magazine in print, iPad and online and the winner of 47 awards, including the Magazine of the Year trophy in both 2009 and 2006, for best digital engagement strategy.
 COSMOS has also won the American Institute of Physics Science Writing Award, the Reuters/IUCN Award for Excellence in Environmental Journalism, the City of Sydney Lord Mayor’s Sustainability Award and an Earth Journalism Award.

 Elizabeth Finkel is a one-time biochemist who took up science journalism.
-One of the founders of COSMOS, her work has appeared in publications ranging from the US journal, Science to The Age as well as on ABC radio’s Science Show.
-She is the author of Stem Cells: Controversy on the Frontiers of Science, which won a Queensland Premier’s Literary Award in 2005; and of The Genome Generation published in 2012.
-Her work for COSMOS has snapped up four Publishers Australia Excellence Awards.
+One of the founders of COSMOS, her work has appeared in publications including the US journal Science and The Age and on ABC radio’s The Science Show.
+She is the author of Stem Cells: Controversy on the Frontiers of Science, which won a Queensland Premier’s Literary Award in 2005, and The Genome Generation published in 2012.
+Her work for COSMOS has won four Publishers Australia Excellence Awards.
 In 2011 she was named the National Press Club’s Higher Education Journalist of the Year.
-And in 2013 her Cosmos story “Fields of Plenty” won the Crawford Prize for agricultural journalism.
+In 2013, her COSMOS story “Fields of Plenty” won the Crawford Prize for agricultural journalism.

 James Mitchell Crow is a research chemist by training.
 He began his science journalism career at Chemistry World magazine, where he was shortlisted for several awards, including Features Writer of the Year at the UK Magazine Design and Journalism Awards.
 In 2009 he joined New Scientist in London as a features editor.
 In 2010 he moved to Australia and began working freelance, writing for publications including New Scientist and Nature.
 In May 2013, James joined COSMOS as deputy editor, where he still manages to slip in the occasional chemistry story.